ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 ![image](images/tf2pvc-6.png)

-The terraform script is going to install a few ansible playbooks.
+The terraform script has to install a few ansible playbooks.

 Wait for the openshift-install command is available (Will be installed eventually after the helper-node gets configured):